shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 ## Status: In progress

-Probably extreme dangerous - not to be used at all.
+Probably extremely dangerous at the moment - not to be used at all.

 Currently fine tunning and testing.
 Trying to work out some smooth values e.t.c.